4 key back-to-school reminders from a BCBA.

-"Back to School" is a uniquely different experience for every family - particularly amid a pandemic.
+"Back to School" is a uniquely different experience for every family.
 Maybe you're looking forward to the return of the school year and welcome the routine, or perhaps you're feeling totally overwhelmed.
 Maybe you're thinking to yourself, "What day is it?
 How did we get here?
 How is time going by so fast!?"
 A mixture of emotions may be surfacing in your household, and, like most parents, you are just trying to keep your head above water.
 To help you navigate the challenges a new school year brings, here are a few reminders:

 Consider the time it takes to learn a new habit - it doesn't happen overnight.
-It may take a few weeks for your child (and you!) to acclimate to the new schedule.
+It may take a few weeks for your family (and you!) to acclimate to the new schedule.
 And you're a parent, so you know the drill... just as things start to get into a rhythm, life may throw you a curveball.
-There will likely be unexpected disruptions, and when they come along, you'll do what you've had to do time and time again: take a deep breath and reset.
+There will likely be unexpected disruptions, and when they come along you may have to shift things around.
 You may need to go back to the drawing board (literally) to create a new schedule or weekly plan.
 Adapting to change is a skill, like any other, and it's natural for family members to handle unpredictable circumstances differently.
 Give yourself permission to recalibrate expectations and re-prioritize based on the needs of your family.

 A good night's sleep will help everyone better manage the stress or excitement of getting back into the school routine.
 Establish a predictable bedtime routine that includes a period of "wind-down" (brush teeth, dim lights, story time, calming music) and aim for it to occur around the same time every evening.
 Adequate sleep may support learning, improve behavior, and keep your family's immune systems strong (Suni, 2021; Zee, 2006).

-It is okay to ask for help!
+You do not have to do this alone.
 Communicate regularly with your child's school and therapy team.
 Inquire about additional resources that may be available to you or your family (telehealth counseling services, parent support groups, afterschool programs, social skills groups).
-Just as your child's schedule has changed, so has yours.
-Prepare yourself right along with your child by prioritizing self-care and connecting with friends, family, or colleagues.
+Remember, just as your child's schedule has changed, so has yours.
+Prepare yourself right along with your child by including self-care in your schedule and connecting with friends, family, or colleagues.
 In the chaos of "back to school," it's easy to feel "too busy" or energy-zapped to reach out to your support system.
 Thankfully, technology has made connecting easier, whether it be a Livestream workout, a quick lunchtime phone call, or a zoom coffee date!

 As the adage goes, "Fit your oxygen mask first."
 You're no use to anyone if you're running on empty.
 Here are some additional resources to add to your toolkit!